‘Amy is a thorough, intelligent, and measured advocate. Her case preparation is meticulous.'

 - Excellence Award, BPP Law School.

 Amy defends clients in the Magistrates, Youth, and Crown Courts.
 Her case experience includes a wide range of offences, including violence, drugs, and fraud.
-She is regularly instructed in private driving matters.

 Amy is a barrister who is experienced in dealing with young or otherwise vulnerable defendants.
 She has completed specialist training in youth court advocacy, and in handling vulnerable witnesses.
 She is skilled at enabling defendants to give their best evidence.